railsuser2014/openobject-doc-book-en/10/index.rst

 * the main project developers, Tiny, themselves.

-The community of users and developers
+The Community of Users and Developers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The community, supported by Tiny, hosts a set of communication tools which can help you in your